 A Glossary of Heart Disease Terms

-Cardiomyopathy: An abnormal heart condition in which the heart is dilated (poor pumping power), restrictive (impaired ability of the heart to fill), and hypertrophic (enlarged heart).
+Cardiomyopathy: An abnormal heart condition in which the heart is dilated (poor pumping power and enlarged), restrictive (impaired ability of the heart to fill), and hypertrophic (a thickened heart).

 Cardiopulmonary Resuscitation (CPR): A technique designed to temporarily circulate oxygenated blood through the body of a person whose heart has stopped.
 It involves assessing the airway; if necessary, breathing for the person; determining if the person is without a pulse; and if necessary, applying pressure to the chest to circulate blood.